 5. Action Planning & Continuous Improvement

-- Use tools like GPTWs to analyze and accelerate the development of strategies for enhancing workplace culture.
+• Use tools like GPTWs to analyse and accelerate the development of strategies for enhancing workplace culture.

 This video of Great Place to Work UK, explains how the survey platform works on emprising.